JetBrains/resharper-unity/unity/README.md

 **Set Rider as the default External Script Editor**

-For MAC and Windows plugin will try to find Rider executable automatically and add it to known editors list, but if it fails, you may need to point it once:
+Plugin will try to find Rider executable automatically and add it to known editors list, but if it fails, you may need to point it once:

 1. Open Unity.